airladon/ThisIGet/src/Lessons/Math/Geometry_1/SimilarTriangles/explanation/base/content.md

 ![](ProportionalCongruent.png)

-Now, the two small triangles share three side lengths, meaning they are congruent, and therefore have the same angles.
+Now, the two small triangles share three side lengths, meaning they are [[congruent]]((qr,'Math/Geometry_1/CongruentTriangles/base/Sss',#00756F)), and therefore have the same angles.

 And so **two triangles whose corresponding sides are in proportion have equal angles and are therefore similar**.